Limmek/MStats-for-rust/README.md

 # MySql Chat Log for Rust
 Rust plugin that logs player and server statistics to MySql.

+Plugin creates database tables if not exists.
+NO SQL file needed!

 ------
 ###How to use and install the plugin:
 1. Download and put MStats in plugn folder.